3 Big Quirks That Make State Legislatures Different from Congress

 About 50 years ago, most state legislatures met only once every two years.
 That’s hard to imagine, given the feverish amount of legislation that flows from state houses today.

-By the mid-1970s, 41 states had shifted to annual legislative sessions, according to the National Conference of State Legislatures.
-Today, state legislatures in just four states meet on a biannual basis: Montana, Nevada, North Dakota and Texas.
+According to the National Conference of State Legislatures, 41 states had shifted to annual legislative sessions by the mid-1970s.
+Today, state legislatures in just four states meet biannually: Montana, Nevada, North Dakota, and Texas.

 The Texas Legislature holds 140-day legislative sessions biannually unless the governor calls a special session to tackle a specific issue.

-On the flip side, legislative sessions in California, Massachusetts, Michigan, New Jersey and Wisconsin span eight months or longer each year.
+Conversely, legislative sessions in California, Massachusetts, Michigan, New Jersey, and Wisconsin last eight months or longer each year.

 Still, legislative sessions often go into overtime.
-The Washington State Legislature spent 176 days in session in 2015, well beyond the prescribed 90 days – the most in that state’s history.
+In 2015, the Washington State Legislature spent 176 days in session, well beyond the prescribed 90 days—the most in that state’s history.

-Special sessions are always a possibility, too.
-Minnesota Gov. Mark Dayton called the legislature into special session in June, and he has already indicated that another special session may be in order to prevent the walleye-fishing season from being cut short, the Star Tribune reports.
+Special sessions are also always possible.
+Minnesota Gov. Mark Dayton called the legislature into special session in June, and he has already indicated that another special session may be necessary to prevent the walleye-fishing season from being cut short, the Star Tribune reports.

 3. Streamline Procedures Abound